Ensuring that you have a valid will in place is a vital part of estate planning. Key elements of a will include:

-specifying how you wish to divide your estate and to whom you'd like to leave your assets to
+specifying how you wish to divide your estate and who you want to have which assets when you die

-appointing any guardians to look after any children under 18
+appointing guardians to look after any children under 18

 appointing executors to carry out the instructions contained in your will

-Without a will, it is assumed that you die intestate and therefore your assets are dealt with in accordance to the Intestacy rules.
+If you die without a will, it is assumed that you die intestate.
+Your assets are then dealt with according to the Intestacy rules.

-Submit your details and we'll connect you with the right lawyer who will provide you with a free 30-minute consultation.
+Submit your details and we'll connect you with a lawyer who will provide you with a free 30-minute consultation.

-During the consultation the lawyer will ask questions to get further information about your needs and provide you with a quote to write you will.
+During the consultation the lawyer will ask questions to help them to better understand your needs.
+They will provide you with a quote for the cost of writing your new will.

 Once your will has been written, you will receive your document.
 You should store your will securely and consider registering it so that it can be easily found.